Campus: Columbus, Lima

 Through a liberal arts curriculum, the theatre program at Ohio State prepares students as self-reliant theatre makers with rich understandings of the role of performance in contemporary society.

 The theatre program does not require an audition.
 On admission to the university, students may declare a major in theatre.
-Each student is then assigned a faculty advisor from the Department of Theatre.
+Each student is then assigned a faculty advisor from the Department of Theatre, Film, and Media Arts.

 Theatre students at Ohio State pursue a broad-based liberal arts degree in which they can focus on the aspects of theatre and performance studies that they are most passionate about.